hannesoid/HOURecursiveDescription/README.md

 HOURecursiveDescription
 =======================

-Adds `recursiveDescription2` method to UIView, UIViewController, UIAppilcation.
+Adds `recursiveDescription2` method to UIView, UIViewController, UIApplication.
 In addition to UIView's (private) recursiveDescription, this shows:
 - names of views, if they are instance variables of UIView or UIViewController subclass objects, if part of the inspected hierarchy

 Improves `description` methods of UIView, UIImage, UIImageView, adds